garethr/garethr-docker/README.md

 ```

 By default the generated init scripts will remove the container (but not
-any associated volumes) when the service is stoped or started.
+any associated volumes) when the service is stopped or started.
 This
 behaviour can be modified using the following, with defaults shown:

 ```puppet